Colmin History, Family Crest & Coats of Arms

 Early History of the Colmin family

 This web page shows only a small excerpt of our Colmin research.
-Another 78 words (6 lines of text) covering the years 1166, 1551, 1595, 1598, 1647, 1615, 1618, 1621, 1623, 1660, 1660, 1636, 1678, 1929 and are included under the topic Early Colmin History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1166, 1551, 1595, 1598, 1647, 1615, 1618, 1621, 1623, 1660, 1660, 1636, 1678, 1929, 1664, 1617, 1664, 1669 and are included under the topic Early Colmin History in all our PDF Extended History products and printed products wherever possible.

 Colmin Spelling Variations

 Spelling variations of this family name include: Colman, Coleman, Coalman, Coulman, Colemen, Colmen, Coalmen, Colmin, Colmen, Coulmen, Coulmin, Colemin and many more.

 Early Notables of the Colmin family (pre 1700)

-Roger Colman (c 1623-1660), an English landowner and politician who sat in the House of Commons in 1660.
+Roger Colman (c 1623-1660), was an English landowner and politician who sat in the House of Commons in 1660.